RobinB87/typescript-modules/angular-cli-demo/README.md

 # add configuration in library

 To add config, also update the module with forRoot.
 At the providers ensure to add a class, not an interface?
+Importing a service module is not required, but to use the config, import the module with .forRoot{});